kscalelabs/rdme-docs/docs/Robots/zeroth-bot-01/build-guide/bill-of-materials-bom.md

 See the Assembly Guide for more information on heat-set inserts etc.

 *A Note:* The above assumes using STS3250 motors, with an aluminum body.
-If using STS3215's, with a plastic housing, most holes are *not* pre-tapped; you may be able to still use a regular screw, but self-tapping screws will make for an easier installation.
+If using STS3215's, with a plastic housing, most holes are *not* pre-tapped; you may be able to still use a regular screw, but self-tapping screws will make for an easier assembly process.
 Specifically:

 * The non-drive side ('bushing') axle screw on the 3215 will not be tapped.
 A regular screw may still be used on the drive side (with the splined output shaft).
 * The mounting holes will not be tapped, so all M2's intended for the motor housings may need converted to the self-tapping.